 Saw Palmetto and Urinary Frequency

 Saw palmetto has been shown to support the urological system in men who have BPH.
 Researchers believe this occurs as a result of an interaction with the receptors in the lower urinary tract that are associated with urinary dysfunction and overactive bladder (OAB).
-This provides scientific support for its traditional use for urinary problems.
+This provides scientific support for its traditional use for urinary concerns.

 Saw Palmetto as Protection against Hair Loss